Large Language Models Are Still Misled by Simple Bias Ensembles: Introduction

+However, the vast majority of prior benchmarks \cite{manerba2024social,bang2024measuring} are limited to datasets containing merely one category of manually introduced bias, with only a handful of exceptions that cover two distinct bias types.
+To mitigate the limitations of existing evaluation, we propose a \textbf{M}ulti-\textbf{B}ias \textbf{Ben}chmark (MB-Ben), in which each piece of data contains multiple simple biases with consistent polarity.
+This design is motivated by the observation that biases with consistent polarity all induce LLMs to make the same biased prediction, thereby hindering LLMs from leveraging useful semantic information during the inference process—an cascading amplification effect exemplified in Figure~\ref{fig:intro}(a).

-To address the limitations of existing evaluation, we propose a multi-bias benchmark, in which each piece of data contains five types of biases, and these biases have the same polarity.
-To construct such a benchmark, it is necessary to take into account multiple types of biases simultaneously and ensure that their polarities are the same.
-Therefore, we choose the NLI task, on which previous researchers have conducted extensive studies regarding bias \cite{rajaee2022looking,mckenna2023sources,sun2024causal}, as the task format of this multi-bias benchmark.
-Subsequently, we explore and verify the polarity of the biases that have been discovered on the widely used LLM ChatGPT-4o-latest \cite{achiam2023gpt} and select five biases with the same polarity.
-By manually controlling these biases within each piece of data, we are able to construct the multi-bias benchmark where each piece of data contains five types of biases.
-Then, to quantify the generalizability of LLMs, we thoroughly evaluate the mainstream LLMs and debiasing methods.
-Evaluation results demonstrate that even the most powerful LLMs and debiasing techniques are insufficient in handling multi-bias scenarios.
-Furthermore, our analysis indicates that relying on scaling up parameters to improve the generalizability on multi-bias scenarios is not advisable considering the consumption of massive resources.
+Following previous works \cite{dasgupta2018evaluating,mccoy2019right,rajaee2022looking,mckenna2023sources,anantaprayoon2024evaluating}, we choose the NLI task, on which previous researchers have conducted extensive studies regarding bias, as the task format of this multi-bias benchmark.
+Subsequently, we explore and verify the polarity of the biases that have been discovered on the NLI task utilizing the widely used LLM GPT-5.1-2025-11-13 \cite{achiam2023gpt}.
+Then, we select multiple types of simple biases with consistent polarity, and manually inject these biases into each data to construct the multi-bias benchmark.
+Finally, to quantify the generalizability of LLMs, we thoroughly evaluate the mainstream LLMs and debiasing methods.